gregaz/rapid_fire_tickets/README.md

 # rapid_fire_tickets

-This chrome addin will constantly refresh the [Transformus tickets sales](http://www.brownpapertickets.com/event/614931?date=1017125)
+This chrome addin will constantly refresh the [Transformus tickets sales](http://www.brownpapertickets.com/event/614931?date=1017125) and automatically add them to your cart.
+For every tab you have open, it will be like a person helping you buy tickets!

 ## Installation